dev-tine/Web-App-QA-Testing-Suite/README.md

   unexpected pass.

-The suite tells the team when a bug is fixed, instead of relying on somebody remembering to re enable a test.
+The suite tells the team when a bug is fixed, instead of relying on somebody remembering to re-enable a test.

 ### 3. A defect a person clicking around would never see